notepad-plus-plus/notepad-plus-plus/CONTRIBUTING.md

 ### Guidelines for pull requests

-1. Respect Notepad++ coding style.
+1. Respect existing Notepad++ coding style.
+Observe the code near your intended change, and attempt to preserve the style of that code with the changes you make.
 2. Create a new branch for each PR. **Make sure your branch name wasn't used before** - you can add date (for example `patch3_20200528`) to ensure its uniqueness.
 3. Single feature or bug-fix per PR.
 4. Create a PR with a single commit to make the review process easier.